TL;DR

 Not All Policies Are Created Equal: Key Definitions to Scrutinise

-When you work with an expert broker, they will analyse the policy wording to ensure it offers the strongest possible protection.
+When you work with an expert broker, they will analyse the policy wording to help support it offers the strongest possible protection.
 Key areas for cognitive health include:

 - Critical Illness Definitions: We check that the definition for "Dementia (including Alzheimer's)" is comprehensive.
 The best policies require a definitive diagnosis and evidence of irreversible symptoms, which is a fair and clear trigger point.
 We avoid policies with ambiguous or overly restrictive wording.

 - Total and Permanent Disability (TPD): This is a vital component of CI cover.
-TPD can pay out if you become so incapacitated that you are unable to ever work again, even if your condition is not specifically listed.
-For progressive cognitive decline that may not yet meet the dementia definition but has ended your career, TPD can be the clause that triggers a payout.
+TPD may pay out if you become so incapacitated that you are unable to ever work again, even if your condition is not specifically listed.
+For progressive cognitive decline that may not yet meet the dementia definition but has ended your career, TPD can be the clause that triggers a claim payment.

-- Income Protection Definition of Incapacity: This is the most important definition in your IP policy.
-You must insist on an "Own Occupation" definition.
-This means the policy will pay out if you are unable to perform the duties of your specific job.
+- Income Protection Definition of Incapacity: This is the most important definition in your IP policy. you should consider whether you may need to insist on an "Own Occupation" definition.
+This means the policy may pay out if you are unable to perform the duties of your specific job.
 Less comprehensive "suited occupation" or "any occupation" definitions could mean an insurer could refuse to pay if they believe you could, for example, work in a supermarket, even if you were previously a solicitor.

 The Importance of Full and Frank Disclosure

-When applying for insurance, you must be completely honest about your medical history, your family's medical history, and any symptoms you may be experiencing.
-Disclosing that you've seen a GP about "brain fog" or "stress" might seem minor, but failing to do so is classed as "non-disclosure" and could give the insurer grounds to void your policy and refuse a claim, just when you need it most.
+When applying for insurance, you should consider whether you may need to be completely honest about your medical history, your family's medical history, and any symptoms you may be experiencing.
+Disclosing that you've seen a GP about "brain fog" or "stress" might seem minor, but failing to do so is classed as "non-disclosure" and could give the insurer grounds to void your policy and refuse a claim, just when you may need it most.
 An expert broker can guide you on how to disclose information correctly.

 Modern insurers are no longer just passive underwriters.
-Most leading protection policies now come with a suite of valuable support services, often available from day one at no extra cost.
+Most leading protection policies now come with a suite of valuable support services, often available from day one subject to terms where applicable.
 These can include:

 - Virtual GP Services: 24/7 access to a GP for quick consultations and prescriptions.